|

 B.

 (1973).
-Electrical stimulation of cortex in human subjects, and
+Electrical stimulation of cortex in

 conscious